regine/meltmodel/contributing.md

   where "longwave" is our example of the name of the branch and needs to be replaced by the name of the branch you are using.
-  This tells git to push the changes you've made on the branch "longwave" to the remote server named "origin", which is by default the server you cloned the model from.
+  This tells git to push the changes you've made on the branch "longwave" to the remote server named "origin" which is, by default, the server you cloned the model from.

   Until you are sure that you want to include the changes you've made